 1. The Registration Certificate shall be displayed at a prominent place by the authorised agent.

-2. No drug shall be registered unless it has a free sale approval in the country of origin, and/or in other major countries.
-3. The manufacturer his authorised agent in India shall comply with or the conditions import licence issued under of the the Drugs and Cosmetics Rules, 1945.
-4. The or his authorised agent in India shall inform the licensing manufacturer authority forthwith in the event of any administrative action taken due to adverse withdrawal, regulatory cancellation reaction, viz. market restrictions, or of and/or standard authorization, not of quality report of any drug pertaining to this Registration Certificate declared by the Regulatory Authority of the country of origin or by any Regulatory Authority of any other country, where the drug is marketed/sold distributed. or The and marketing the drug such shall dispatch of in cases be stopped immediately, and the licensing authority shall be informed immediately.
+2. No drug shall be registered unless it has a free sale approval in the country of and/or in other major countries. origin, 3.
+The manufacturer or his authorised agent in India shall comply with the conditions of import licence issued under Drugs the the and Cosmetics 1945.
+Rules.
+4. The manufacturer or his authorised agent in India shall inform the licensing authority forthwith in the event of any administrative action taken due to adverse cancellation reaction, viz. market withdrawal, regulatory restrictions, or of and/or not of standard quality report of authorization. any drug pertaining this Registration Certificate declared by the Regulatory Authority of the to country of origin or by any Regulatory Authority of any other country, where the drug distributed. marketed/sold is or The dispatch marketing of stopped and the drug in such cases shall be immediately, and the licensing authority shall be informed immediately.
 Further action in respect of such stopped marketing of drug shall be followed as per the direction of the licensing authority.
 In such cases, action equivalent to that taken with reference to the concerned drug in the country of origin or in the country of marketing shall be followed in India also, in consultation with the licensing authority.
-The licensing authority may, however, direct any further modification to this course of action, including the withdrawal of the drug from Indian market within 48 hours time period.
+The licensing authority may, however, direct any further modification to this course of action, including the withdrawal of the drug from Indian market within 48 hours time

-5. The manufacturer or his authorised agent in India shall inform the licensing authority within 30 days in writing in the event of any change in manufacturing process, or in packaging, or in labelling or in testing, or in documentation of any of the drugs pertaining this Registration to Certificate. shall In such cases, where there be any major change/modification in manufacturing, or in processing or in testing, or in documentation as the case may be, at the discretion of the licensing authority, the manufacturer or his authorised agent inIndia shall obtain necessary approval within 30 davs bv submitting а separate application along with the registration fee, as specified in clause (ii) of sub-rule (3) of rule 24-A.
+5. The manufacturer or his authorised agent in India shall inform the licensing authority within 30 days in writing in the event of any change in manufacturing process, or in packaging, or in labelling or in testing, or in documentation of any of the drugs pertaining to this Registration Certificate.
+In such cases, where there shall major change/modification be any in manufacturing, or in processing or in testing, or in documentation as the case may be, at the discretion of the licensing authority, the manufacturer or his authorised agent in India shall approval within days submitting obtain necessary 30 by а separate application along with the registration fee, as specified in clause (ii) of sub-rule (3) of rule 24-A.

-6. The manufacturer or his authorised agent in India shall inform the licensing authority immediately in writing in the event of any change in the constitution of the firm and / or address of the registered office / factory premises under this Registration Certificate.
-Where any such operating change in the constitution of the firm and/or address takes place, the current Registration Certificate shall be deemed to be valid for a maximum period of three months from the date on which the change has taken place unless, in the meantime. а fresh Registration Certificate has been taken from the licensing authority in the name of the firm with the constitution of and/or changed the firm changed address of the registered office or factory premises.]
+6. The manufacturer or his authorised agent in India shall inform the licensing authority immediately in writing in the event of any change in the constitution of the firm and / or address of the registered office / factory premises operating under this Registration Certificate.
+Where any such change in the constitution of the firm and/or address takes place, the current Registration Certificate shall be deemed to be valid for a maximum period of three months from the date change has taken place unless, in the meantime, on which the а fresh Registration Certificate has been taken from the licensing authority in the with changed constitution of name of the firm the the firm and/or changed address of the registered office or factory premises.]